Last Updated on January 23, 2022 by Rebecca

-So consider investing some time in learning more about finances.
+So consider investing some of your free time in learning more about finances.

 For example, you could try reading personal finance books or listening to personal finance podcasts.

 You can also study the advice different money gurus offer.
-For example, a lot of people follow Dave Ramsey tips because his money management approach is so effective.
+For example, a lot of people follow Dave Ramsey tips because his money management approach is easy to implement.